CLU-MSCP/bedics/correlation/correlations.md

 The default is a Pearson correlation.
 Use `cor()` to fill in the table below.
 Replace the `#` values with your statistics in the tables that follow.

-1. Anxiety and # of Revisions
+a.
+Anxiety and # of Revisions
 ```r
 cor(examdata$anxiety, examdata$revise)
 ```